rajaoberison/SeaWallToolBox/README.md

+This is still a work in progress.
+I started working on this as part of the Geospatial Software Design class at Yale FES.
+My submission at the time is in the pdf document.

 ```diff
 -!
 This is an older version of the tool. -!
 -!
 I am currently working on the new updates privately as part of my contract with CIRCA, -!